Powerlearnproject/se-day1-assignment-daretechie/README.md

 *Vague:* Tell me about technology.
 *Improve:* Describe the impact of artificial intelligence on job automation in the manufacturing industry over the last decade.

-The improved propmt is more specific, provide context and clearly mentioned the objective.
+The improved prompt is more specific, provides context and clearly mentioned the objective.